Ultimate Pottery Glazing Tools & Supplies Guide

 As a potter, wearing a mask is important for protecting your lungs from Inhaled Clay or Glaze Dust, and glaze spray mists.
 That’s why you should wear one when sanding and grinding off the Glaze, or mixing dry Glaze.

 The Reusable Elipse Dust Half Mask Respirator is a great mask since it’s comfortable to wear and seals well.
-This mask comes with replacement parts for your convenience, which includes: one pack of the half-face cover, two filter boxes, four filters, and two plastic covers.
+This mask comes with replacement parts for your convenience, including one pack of half-face covers, two filter boxes, four filters, and two plastic covers.

 Gloves